 '''

-12. Define a private method getConnection():
+10. Define a private method getConnection():

 private Connection getConnection()

 Connection con = null;

 try

 {

 Context jndiCntx = new InitialContext();

 DataSource ds = (javax.sql.DataSource)

 jndiCntx.lookup("java:/jdbc/BookDB");

 con = ds.getConnection();

 return con;

 }

 catch (SQLException ex)

 ex.printStackTrace();

 System.err.println("getConnection failed." + ex.getMessage());

 }

 catch (NamingException e)

 e.printStackTrace();

 System.err.println("lookup failed." + e.getMessage());

 return null;

 }

 '''

-What we do is request a Context so that we can look up our database alias (we haven't defined this yet) in the local dictionary (managed by the JBoss server) through the Java Naming and Directory Interface (jndi).
+What we do is request a Context so that we can look up our database alias in the local dictionary (managed by the JBoss server) through the Java Naming and Directory Interface (jndi).
 From there we retrieve a DataSource which can provide us with the database connection which in turn we return.
 The method also catches two possible exceptions.

-13. In the method defined above we used a number of classes.
+11. In the method defined above we used a number of classes.
 We must therefore add import statements for them: